material-foundation/material-remixer-android/README.md

 }
 ```

-A String variable that sets freeform example text
+A String variable that sets freeform example text:
 ```java
 @StringVariableMethod
 public void setExampleText(String exampleText) {
 }
 ```

-A variable that lets you pick colors from a list.
+A variable that lets you pick colors from a list:
 ```java
 @IntegerListVariableMethod(
     title = "Title Color",